 WEBSTER CROSSING DISTRICT

-All Webster Street crossings from Taylor Avenue to Buena Vista Avenue including Eagle Avenue, west of Constitution Way; AND along Central Avenue from Eight Street to Webster Street.
+All Webster Street crossings from Taylor Avenue to Buena Vista Avenue including Eagle Avenue, west of Constitution Way; AND along Central Avenue from Eighth Street to Webster Street.

 TOWN HALL MEETING ON FEBRUARY 28